Skip to content

 """

 Async version of process.
-Override for true async support.

 """

-return self.process(file_path, prompt, schema, mime_type, **kwargs)
+self.process, file_path, prompt, schema, mime_type, **kwargs

 has_capability(capability: str) -> bool